andrewjh271/chess/README.md

 [Standard Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) with [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) standards is used for both display and input.
 A few clarifying notes regarding input:

-- When inputting a move that comes with check or checkmate, + and # respectively should be appended to the end of the input, but are not required.
+- A move that comes with check or checkmate should have + or #, respectively, appended to the end of the input, but this is not required.
 The move list will show the symbols regardless.
-- O-O and O-O-O are used for castling (captial o, not zero)
+- O-O and O-O-O are used for castling (the letter, not zero)
 - En passant capture is entered as if capturing a pawn that had only moved 1 square (no e.p. at end)
-- Disambiguation is required if more than one of the specified piece can move to the target square (e.g. Nbd2 to specify that the Knight on the b file is meant to move to d2; R1e1 to specify that the Rook on  the 1st rank is meant to move to e1)
+- Disambiguation is required if more than one of the specified piece can move to the target square (e.g. Nbd2 to specify that the Knight on the b-file is meant to move to d2; R1e1 to specify that the Rook on  the 1st rank is meant to move to e1)
-- Promote to Queen, Rook, Bishop, or Knight by appending to move =Q, =R, =B, or =N respectively
+- Promote a pawn to a Queen, Rook, Bishop, or Knight by appending to the move =Q, =R, =B, or =N, respectively

-Enforces the rules of chess, including, but not limited to:
+Enforces the rules of chess, including:

 - King cannot move into or ignore check
 - Castling is only legal if: